TransMac

 utility (on a Mac), or reformat the disk (if there is no needed data on it).

-Problem: USB flash drives are optimized for reading.
+Cause: USB flash drives are optimized for reading.
 Writing may be very slow especially

 for older drives.
-Compressed dmg files are expanded on the fly which will also add to restore time.
+Compressed DMG files are expanded on the fly which will also add to restore time.

 Solution1: Use a newer/faster flash drive.